MenloSystems/docker-redmine/README.md

 Redmine image for Docker with several extensions and improvements.

-This Redmine image is based on the [official -/redmine image][1] plus a RAILS_RELATIVE_URL_ROOT patch, support for additional SSL certificates and pre-installed plugins:
+This Redmine image is based on the [official -/redmine image][1] plus a RAILS_RELATIVE_URL_ROOT patch, support for additional SSL certificates, public custom_fields and pre-installed plugins:

 * git-remote
 * scm-hookhelpers